remix-run/history/docs/GettingStarted.md

 history.replace('/profile')

-// Push a new entry with state onto the history stack. history.push({
+// Push a new entry with state onto the history stack.
+// state must be a JSON-serializable object (no Function
+// or Date values).
+history.push({
   pathname: '/about',
   search: '?the=search',
   state: { some: 'state' }
 })

+// Push a new entry onto the history stack that changes
-// Change just the search on an existing location. history.push({ ...location, search: '?the=other+search' })
+// only the search on an existing location. history.push({ ...location, search: '?the=other+search' })

 // Go back to the previous history entry.
 The following